Anonymous-ARR-Submissions/KoED/README.md

-For anonymous ARR 2025 july submission.
+For anonymous ARR 2025 July submission.

 # Multilingual, Not Multicultural: A Korean Benchmark for the Cultural Empathy Gap